5 Kitchen Upgrades Essential to NYC Homeowners

 #5: Kitchen Backsplash

 A backsplash is fantastic to incorporate color and style into your kitchen without being excessively bold or on trend.
-Backsplashes can be thought of as an accessory which adds personality and sophistication.
+Backsplashes can be thought of as an accessory that adds personality and sophistication.
 Backsplashes always draw attention to the whole appearance of your kitchen.
 When planning your kitchen you should use your backsplash as an opening to design an eye-catching focal point for your space.
 The best part about this is it may be a project you can do yourself if you choose.

 When you decide to tackle those kitchen upgrades in your home, we invite you to consider these 5 strategic tips.